oliviermirat/ZebraZoomDocumentation/docs/behaviorAnalysis/fishTailCurvature.md

 - "alternativeCurvatureCalculation": set to 1 if you want the curvature to be calculated in an alternative way (using successive angles to calculate the second derivative), you might also need to set "saveCurvaturePlots" to 1 to see the results of this alternative curvature calculation method

+- "maxCurvatureValues" and "curvatureXaxisNbFrames": allow to standardize curvature values and x axis length across a dataset as explained above

 ## Algorithm used to calculate the curvature